MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_logicalminimum.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControlDescription.LogicalMinimum

 ## -description

-Retrieves the logical minimum value for the control.
+Gets the logical minimum value for the control.

 ## -property-value

 The logical minimum value.

 ## -remarks